 When it comes to growing flowers or vegetables, very few people would consider January as the month in which to start planting seeds, and for the most part they would be right.
 Spring and Autumn tend to be the best time for sowing and growing most things, but if your new year's resolution is to take better care of your garden or save money by growing your own vegetables then there really is no need to wait, you just need to know what to plant in January.

-In cool, temperate climates like the UK is prone to having during the month of January, you can plant the following vegetables and reasonably expect a good harvest:transparent garden cloche, which ought to afford them more than enough protection.
+In cool, temperate climates like the UK is prone to having during the month of January, you can plant the following vegetables and reasonably expect a good harvest:

-Depending on what kind of area you live in you may need to protect your flowers and vegetables from roaming wildlife who might carelessly tread on or dig up and consume the fruits of your labour.
-In order to protect small plots of land we offer the Gallagher B10 Starter Kit, which contains a 12V B10 electric fence energiser along with everything else you could possibly need to protect your flowers and vegetables from pests and pets.
+Depending on what kind of area you live in you may need to protect your flowers and vegetables from roaming wildlife who might tread on or dig up and consume the fruits of your labour.
+In order to protect small plots of land we offer the a range of electric fencing, which contains all you could possibly need to protect your flowers and vegetables from pests and pets.